Xie Yao Quan: Political career

 In the 2020 general election, Xie was introduced as a prospective PAP candidate in the five-member Jurong GRC, replacing Ivan Lim, who had withdrawn after allegations by supposed former acquaintances that he was arrogant and elitist while working as, among other roles, a National Service (NS) commander.
 The PAP team defeated that of the opposition party Red Dot United (RDU) with 74.61% of the vote.

 For the 2025 general election, Xie was nominated to run for reelection in the newly-formed Jurong Central SMC after it was created from his Jurong Central division.
 He defeated Kala Manickam from RDU with 80.51% of the vote.

 On 22 September 2025, Xie was nominated as Deputy Speaker in the 15th Parliament, alongside incumbent Christopher de Souza.

 Volunteer work

 As of 2020, Xie served on the Singapore Road Safety Council, the board of SG Enable, and the Merdeka Generation Communications and Engagement Taskforce.
 Prior to entering politics, he was also a grassroots leader, helping to start a football and study programme for students, a community initiative focusing on seniors and persons with disabilities, as well as a community gardening movement.
 He was also the vice-chairperson of the Jurong Spring Citizens' Consultative Committee.

 Personal life

 Xie is a maternal cousin of Ong Ye Kung, Minister for Health and PAP MP for Sembawang GRC.
-He is married.
+Xie is married to Shara Ngiam, a regional vice-president at Lazada, since 2012.